Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_CSharp.rst

 but with some changes to make it work in a GUI program.

-We don't want to call the :csharp:func:`Connect() <IPConnection::Connect>` method directly, because it might take a moment and blocks the GUI during that period of time.
+We don't want to call the :csharp:func:`Connect() <IPConnection::Connect>` method directly, because it might take a moment and block the GUI during that period of time.
 Instead ``Connect()`` will be called from a thread, so it will run in the background and the GUI stays responsive: